Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodevember.md

 ### Configure Device

 Now that you have a device configured in Losant, we can configure our internet button to connect to WiFi and Losant.
-In this workshop, we have already pre-configured the device to accept JSON commands via Serial.
-Serial is just a communication protocol that allows us to send and receive information from a device.
-Generally, serial output is used as a simple logging mechanism.
 The JSON command to configure this device looks like the following:

 ```
 {